 Alternative parking safety tools

-- Issuing parking permits enables people to follow parking rules and be vigilant during parking their cars or motorcycles.
+- Issuing parking permits enables people to follow parking rules and be vigilant while parking their cars or motorcycles.

 - Some traffic zones have parking tickets and fines to discourage illegal parking in lots.